 Special Project Funding

-We will be funding the following:
+We also funded the following:

 (1) Purchase of flowers, ferns and sedges for replanting areas of the Garden where needed or where renovation work is being done.